Marine on St. Croix/Washington County • Minnesota State Park Pass needed

 She chose the Woodland Edge Trail for us—a good 5-mile hike in this 2,200-acre State Park.

-The trailhead starts at the Interpretive Center (see the map) not far from the park entrance off Highway 95.
+The trailhead starts at the Interpretive Center (see the summer map) not far from the park entrance off Highway 95.
 You can see on the map the dotted trail overlaid with gray—that’s the route we took.

 The Wetlands Trail passes the well-known beaver lodge and unites with the Woodland Edge Trail for a full circle around.
 Much of the trail is mowed grasses, some out in the open, some alongside and amidst woods.